-I am excited to be joining the Crowe Lab as a Program Manager.
-I recently came from Washington, DC where I had been working as a Research Specialist with the Smithsonian’s Global Health Program.
-My primary focus there was the USAID-funded Emerging Pandemic Threat PREDICT project in Myanmar and Kenya, which worked to build capacity and conduct viral surveillance in humans, domestic animals, and wildlife at high risk human/animal interfaces.
-I also had the opportunity to be involved with a new exhibit - “Outbreak: Epidemics in a Connected World”- at the Smithsonian National Museum of Natural History, which I highly recommend visiting to anyone visiting DC.
-I received both a BS in Neuroscience and MS in Biology from Bucknell University where I also spent time as a laboratory technician and research associate.
-Through my studies and research, I was able to explore various aspects of bat physiology, disease ecology, biodiversity, immunology, and pathogens.
-My interests in infectious diseases led me to pursue an MPH at Johns Hopkins Bloomberg School of Public Health.
+Megan recently joined the Vanderbilt Vaccine Center as a Program Manager for the Crowe Lab.
+She helps manage the human subjects research, which includes donor recruitment and coordination, IRB development and compliance, and research collaborations related to target infectious diseases and One Health.
+She recently came from Washington, DC where she had been working as a Research Specialist with the Smithsonian’s Global Health Program.
+There her focus was the USAID-funded Emerging Pandemic Threat PREDICT project in Myanmar and Kenya, which works to build capacity and conduct viral surveillance in humans, domestic animals, and wildlife at high risk human/animal interfaces.
+Megan received both a BS in Neuroscience and MS in Biology from Bucknell University.
+Through her studies and research at Bucknell, she was able to explore various aspects of bat physiology, disease ecology, biodiversity, immunology, and pathogens.
+Megan’s interests in infectious diseases led her to pursue an MPH at Johns Hopkins Bloomberg School of Public Health.